Goshen (village), New York: Government

 The brutalist Orange County Government Center.

 The village has a mayor-council government that follows the same form as all other villages with that government in New York: a five-member village board consisting of a mayor and four trustees, all with equal voting power.
 The mayor is the village's chief executive and carries out all day-to-day management functions.
-The mayor is Scott Wohl and the four trustees are Tony Scotto, Chris Gurda, Molly O'Donnell and Daniel Henderson.
+The mayor is Molly O'Donnell and the four trustees are Cynthia Hand, Chris Gurda, Jonathan Rouis, and Scott Wohl.

 The Orange County Government Center is located in Goshen; a brutalist work by Paul Rudolph.

 Infrastructure

 Fire protection is provided to the village by the Goshen Fire Department, an all-volunteer organization comprising three fire companies (Dikeman Engine and Hose, Cataract Engine and Hose and Minisink Hook and Ladder).
 Each of the companies are housed in separate modern fire stations located in the district.